How to Get The Best WiFi Coverage

 To get the best WiFi coverage, rely on NetSpot to expand your WiFi to get the widest and fastest coverage possible.

-The most important part of any endeavor is information.
+The most important part of any endeavor is gathering accurate information and analyzing the existing situation.
 Before we start a long trip, we need to plan out the roads to use, where the rest stops will be, and places to sleep along the way.
+Similarly, when it comes to improving WiFi coverage, diving straight into upgrades or changes without proper analysis can be counterproductive.

 By using a tablet or cell phone, we can quickly move from place to place in our location and get readings on the WiFi network.
 With this information we can scan specific spots to get an exact measurement for where we want to know about the strength or weakness of our network, or make multiple readings over time to compare one to another.